masudur-rahman-niloy/multirepo-pipeline-for-sam/README.md

-# Welcome to your CDK Python project!
+# Welcome to Multi Repo Pipeline project!

-This is a blank project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.